randymized/malifi/Readme.md

 All metadata is preloaded in a single synchronous operation when the server is initialized.

-## Actions and action silos
+## Actions and action handlers

 When a request is received, it is sent to each site in the site stack until served.
 Within each site, metadata is obtained for the requested path within the site and then that metadata is indexed by '_actions'.
-That object is indexed by the requested HTTP method (HEAD is mapped to GET for this indexing operation), giving the method object.
+That object is indexed by the requested HTTP method (HEAD is mapped to GET for this indexing operation), giving either the method object, an action handler function or an array of action handlers.

-The method object is in turn indexed by either the request's extension or some other value according to the following rules:
+A method object is in turn indexed by either the request's extension or some other value according to the following rules:

   * If the request maps to a directory in the filesystem the method object is indexed by `'/'`.
   * If the request includes an extension, the method object will be indexed by that extension.
   * If the request includes an extension but there is no index of the method object matching that extension, the method object will be indexed by `'*'`.
   * If the request does not include an extension, the method object is indexed by an empty string.

-The result of indexing the method object should be an array of action handlers that will be referred to as the action silo.
+The result of indexing the method object is either an action handler function or an array of action handlers.

-The action handlers in an action silo have the same interface as Connect middleware.
+Action handlers have the same interface as Connect middleware.
 They export a function that accepts req, res and next arguments.
 If the handler is able to serve the request, it sends a response to the `res` object.
 If not, it calls `next()`.
 If it encounters an error, it calls `next(err)`.
-One additional response is allowed: the handler may call the `req.malifi.next_layer()` function, which will result in the request being immediately passed to the next Connect middleware layer, bypassing further actions in the silo and bypassing any remaining sites.
+One additional response is allowed: the handler may call the `req.malifi.next_layer()` function, which will result in the request being immediately passed to the next Connect middleware layer, bypassing further actions in the the array of action handlers and bypassing any remaining sites.

-The `next()` function in this context sends the request to the next action in the silo, or if all actions have been visited to the next site in the site stack.
+The `next()` function in this context sends the request to the next action in the action array, or if a single action handler is specified or all actions have been visited to the next site in the site stack.
 If all sites have been visited without the request being served, the request is forwarded to the next middleware layer.

 Typically an action will be looking for a file whose name matches `req.malifi.path.full_base` plus an extension, such as that of a module, as static asset or a template.
 If that file exists it is served or it is called and the result served.
 An action has considerable latitude in how it potentially responds to a request, and may depart from this pattern, such as performing more complex routing or redirecting the request, either internally or externally.
+If the request method is other than GET or HEAD, note that the method will conventionally also be added to the expected file name as detailed in the HTTP method support section below.

 ## HTTP method support

 If the HTTP method is something other than GET or HEAD, Malifi's convention is to append the method, converted to lower case, as an extra extension before looking for matching files.
 A post to `http://example.com/a` would map to `a.post.js` or `a.post.coffee`, for example.
 A common case might be that a GET of `/a` would produce a form that when filled out is POSTed to the same URL, '/a'.
 These might be served by the files `a.js` (and perhaps `a.template`) and by `a.post.js` respectively.
 The files would be close together in an alphabetic list of files.

 Since this convention is implemented in action handlers, it can be changed by simply substituting different handlers in the metadata.

+Malifi does not parse request bodies.
+For POST, PUT and other methods that include a request body to work, Connect's bodyParser or equivalent middleware must preceded Malifi.

 ## Internal redirection (rerouting) and partials